 Cape Town is a city of determined pioneers dating back to 1652.
 It is a melting of religions where Christian, Muslim, Jewish, Hindu and traditional African beliefs coexist peacefully, each bringing their unique flavour to this proudly multicultural city.

-The impressive presence of Table Mountain, flanked by the legendary Devil's Peak and historical Signal Hill, and Table Mountain National Park defines the city.
+The impressive presence of Table Mountain, flanked by the legendary Devil's Peak (Tamboerskloof)and historical Signal Hill, and Table Mountain National Park defines the city.

 Manmade natural areas, such as the historic Company’s Gardens, Kirstenbosch Botanical Gardens, Oranjezicht Community Farm Project and Green Point Biodiversity Park, also make exploring the city a pleasure.